MEDDYGFA EMLYN

 No specific priorities for improvement are outstanding.
 However the GPs and staff at Meddygfa Emlyn are committed to providing the best possible care to all patients and welcomes feedback from anyone who accesses our services.

-It should also be noted that during the same period 72 written cards/letters were sent by patients to Meddygfa Emlyn for the care and support they had received.
+It should also be noted that during the same period 81 written compliments were sent by patients to Meddygfa Emlyn for the care and support they had received.